Quickback Docs

 Standalone Actions

 Standalone actions are independent endpoints that don't require a record context.
-Use standalone: true and optionally specify a custom path.
+Set a path: to declare the action standalone.

 POST /chat